Research and Dissemination to Inform Policies, Processes, and Practice

 Physical Activity describes comprehensive strategies to facilitate student physical health, which includes both (a) engaging in planned and sequential teaching of the motor skills, knowledge, and behaviors needed for physical activity and fitness and (b) providing students with opportunity to be physically active throughout the day.

 Nutrition Environment & Services

-The nutrition environment in schools facilitates healthy eating by providing appropriate food choices, education, and messages.
-This environment extends to all school places in which food and beverage access is available (e.g. cafeterias, vending machines, classrooms).
-Nutrition services in schools provide meals that meet government nutrition standards and the school community supports a healthy nutrition environment.
+Nutrition Environment and Services includes facilitating healthy eating by providing appropriate food choices, education, and messages.
+The nutrition environment extends to all school places in which food and beverage access is available (e.g. cafeterias, vending machines, classrooms).
+School nutrition services provide meals that meet government nutrition standards and the school community supports a healthy nutrition environment.

-Family-school partnerships are essential to supporting the learning and health needs of students.
-It is the shared responsibility of both to work together across the lifespan in facilitating successful development of students.
+Family Engagement describes family-school partnerships to support the learning and health needs of students across student developmental periods, working together through shared responsibility of both school staff and families in actively supporting successful development of students.

-These services support the social, emotional, behavioral, and mental health of students, and extend along a continuum of prevention through intervention strategies that identify and address barriers to learning.
+Behavioral Supports (i.e. Counseling, Psychological, and Social Services) is described as supporting the social, emotional, behavioral, and mental health of students, and extends along a continuum of prevention through intervention strategies that identify and address barriers to learning.
 School employed professionals such as school psychologists, school counselors, and school social workers provide direct services to individual students and families as well as classes and schools as a whole.
-In addition, referral and consultation with community providers is important in the coordination of services.
+In addition, referral and consultation with community providers is important in the coordination of counseling, psychological, and social services.

-Groups, organizations, and businesses within the community can be important anchors to a school, creating partnerships, sharing resources, and volunteering to support student learning and health.
-Not only can schools benefit from these connections, but these benefits can be reciprocal such as when schools share facilities with the community (e.g. school-based health centers, meeting spaces, library sharing) and coordinate to disseminate information about resources and services available within the community.
+Community Involvement describes involving groups, organizations, and businesses within the community as important anchors to a school, creating partnerships, sharing resources, and volunteering to support student learning and health.
+Not only can schools benefit from these connections, but these benefits can be reciprocal such as when schools share facilities with the community (e.g. meeting spaces, library sharing) and coordinate to disseminate information about resources and services available within the community.